Chief Election Commissioner of Pakistan

-The Chief Election Commissioner is the authority and the appointed chair of the Election Commission of Pakistan— an institution constitutionally empowered to conduct free and fair elections to the national and provincial legislatures.
+The chief election commissioner is the authority and the appointed chair of the Election Commission of Pakistan— an institution constitutionally empowered to conduct free and fair elections to the national and provincial legislatures.

-Before 1973, appointment of the commissioner only restricted to the civil services and appointments came from the President.
-After the promulgation of much and thoroughly reformed constitution in 1973, the constitutional provisions made mandatory and compulsory that the only appointments would come from the judicature branch's judges who were eligible to become Chief Election Commissioner, however later on an amendment to the Constitution allowed civil servants to be appointed to the post as well.
-The Constitution (or President on different occasions) lays the appointment and oath administered by the Chief Justice of Pakistan.
+Before 1973, the commissioners were only appointed from the civil services cadre and appointments came from the president.
+After the promulgation of much and thoroughly reformed constitution in 1973 in shape of 18th Amendment, the constitutional provisions made mandatory and compulsory that appointments would only come from the judicature branch's judges who were eligible to become chief election commissioner, however later on an amendment to the Constitution allowed civil servants to be appointed to the post as well.
+The Constitution (or president on different occasions) lays the appointment and oath administered by the chief justice of Pakistan.

-Appointment of the Chief Election Commissioner
+Appointment of the chief election commissioner

-The President of Pakistan appoints the Chief Election Commissioner and four members of Election Commission of Pakistan.
-The Prime Minister and Leader of the Opposition in the National Assembly recommend three names for appointment of CEC and for each Member to a parliamentary committee for hearing and confirmation of any one person against each post.
-The parliamentary committee consisting of 12 members is constituted by the Speaker of the National Assembly comprising 50% members from treasury benches and 50% from opposition parties out of which one-third shall be from Senate, the Chief Election Commissioner have tenure of 3 years.
-The Chief Election Commissioner enjoy the same official status as available to Judges of the Supreme Court of Pakistan.
-The Chief Election Commissioner can be removed by the President of Pakistan or Supreme Court of Pakistan or through an impeachment in National Assembly of Pakistan.
+The president of Pakistan appoints the chief election commissioner and four members of the Election Commission of Pakistan.
+The prime minister and leader of the opposition in the National Assembly recommend three names for appointment of CEC and for each member to a parliamentary committee for hearing and confirmation of any one person against each post.
+The parliamentary committee consisting of 12 members is constituted by the speaker of the National Assembly comprising 50% members from treasury benches and 50% from opposition parties out of which one-third shall be from Senate, the chief election commissioner has a tenure of 5 years.
+The chief election commissioner enjoys the same official status as available to judges of the Supreme Court of Pakistan.
+The chief election commissioner can be removed by the president of Pakistan or the Supreme Court of Pakistan or through impeachment in National Assembly of Pakistan.
+In the wake of the current election commissioner, Sikandar Sultan Raja's decision on March 22, 2023, to postpone the provincial elections, giving reasons, despite the Supreme Court's orders to conduct them on time, may result in his impeachment.
+A legal case is filed by the opposition party, Pakistan Tehrik-e-Insaf (PTI), in the Supreme court requesting the current election commissioner's impeachment under Article 6 of the Constitution of the country and appealed to direct ECP to conduct the elections on time, as per the earlier ruling of the supreme court.

 Duties and functions

-Under the Constitution of Pakistan Chief Election Commissioner has the following duties:
+Under the Constitution of Pakistan the chief election commissioner has the following powers and duties: